sdiehl/write-you-a-haskell/004_type_systems.md

 \end{aligned}
 $$

-The small step evaluation semantics for this little language are uniquely defined by the following 9 rules.
+The small step evaluation semantics for this little language is uniquely defined by the following 9 rules.
 They describe each step that an expression may take during evaluation which may or may not terminate and converge on a value.